-Our Community Awareness Team is out there educating members of the community about the importance of surf, beach and aquatic safety all year round.
+Our community programs have one purpose – to educate the community about the importance of surf, beach and aquatic safety.

-Whilst SLSQ’s community awareness initiatives are aimed to educate all members of the community, various programs have been developed to target high-risk groups that include:
+While we aim to educate all members of the community, we have developed programs to target high-risk groups, including:

 - Rural population

 The Surf Crew Program

 Surf Crew is tailored to the demographic who may not be familiar with Queensland’s coastal conditions and are more at risk of drowning or sustaining an injury at the beach than others.
 The program sees additional lifesavers and Community Awareness staff visiting busy beach spots along the Gold Coast over summer in a dedicated red and yellow vehicle, with free educational clinics rolled out each day to teach beachgoers how to stay safe in the water.

 The Surf Crew vehicle is used year-round to visit local schools and attend key community events.
 It is equipped with a defibrillator, rescue tube, first aid kit and radios to ensure that SLSQ has additional resources ready to respond immediately in the event of an emergency situation.